JimSeker/Architecture/README.md

 Android Architecture examples
 ===========

+`legacy/` Examples are no longer updated and likely deprecated.

 **ViewModel Examples:**

 `viewModelDemo` is an example of how to use the viewModel class.
 Also shows viewModel can survive a rotation.